Find Trade Colleges

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In 2016, there was an estimated number of 403,800 jobs in the United States for Construction Manager.
+There were about 403,800 jobs for Construction Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 44,800 new jobs for Construction Manager by 2026.
-The BLS estimates 33,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 33,200 job openings in this field each year.

 undefined